-This is a programme to replace 50,000 galvanised metal bins, used for general waste, within tenement backcourts across the city.
-The bins will be replaced with wheeled bins of various sizes, the size of which will be determined by available space and access and egress to the bin storage area in the backcourt.
+The larger wheeled bins which will be provided will be of various sizes, the size of which will be determined by available space and access and egress to the bin storage area in the backcourt/common bin area.

 Additional blue wheeled bins, for the collection of paper, cardboard, plastic bottles and empty cans, will also be provided where required.

-These bins are considered not fit for purpose as they are small and may be in poor condition which can lead to the spread of litter in backcourts, encouraging vermin and creating health and safety issues for both residents and council collection staff alike.
+Glasgow has around 46,000 small metal dustbins in backcourts or common bin areas of flatted properties.
+These bins are no longer fit for purpose and are often in poor condition, which can lead to the spread of litter in backcourts, encouraging vermin and creating health and safety issues for both residents and Cleansing operatives.